How to Increase Your Pediatric Board Exam Score

-We already know pass rates for the ABP exam hover around 85% for all test-takers.
-This article is going to show two very easy ways to help increase your Pediatrics Certification score by 50 points.
-While there is no magic pill or wand to achieve this, these two techniques are the most useful, easy to implement and only requires a little of your time.
-This means anyone can take advantage of them.
-The first tactic is to use a system over a couple of months to identify what you don’t know.
+The first strategy is to identify what you don’t know.
 Sounds easy, right?
 The key is to go through a curriculum and identify what you don’t know—not what you are weak at—but what you don’t know.
 The second strategy is to take advantage of human error.
-Tests are written by humans, of course, and humans make errors.
-This article will show you 5 very easy techniques to narrow down an answer choice to either the correct answer or to a 50/50 probability—even without knowing anything about the topic.
-By combining these two strategies, you’ll be able to increase your Pediatrics certification score by 50 points – which could be the difference between passing or failing.
+Humans write tests, and humans make errors.
+By paying attention to five types of flaws that question writers make, you can narrow down an answer choice to either the correct answer or a 50/50 probability—even without knowing anything about the topic.
+By combining these two strategies, you’ll be able to increase your Pediatric Board Exam, which would be the difference between passing or failing.
 Let’s get started.

-As you begin to study for your exam there are areas you know well and are comfortable with.
+As you begin to study for your exam there are areas you are comfortable with.
 Maybe you have a special interest in nephrology and feel confident with any question that might be asked on Fanconi syndrome.
-Because you are confident in nephrology you spend less time reviewing it.
-Let’s call this your known knowns.
-There is very little utility in spending too much time on your known knowns in preparing for your exam.
+Because you are confident in nephrology, you spend less time reviewing it.
+This is one of your known knowns.
+There is little utility in spending too much time on your known knowns when preparing for your exam.

-During medical training, I realized my understanding of liver disease was poor.
-Hepatic encephalopathy was just a term to me.
-I did not understand how or why it occurred and I had a poor grasp on managing the condition.
-Liver disease was a known unknown.
-Because I recognized this specific deficiency, I was able to target my learning to diseases of the liver.
+Suppose you feel that your understanding of liver disease is poor.
+Hepatic encephalopathy is still just a term to you.
+You don’t feel confident that you understand how or why it occurs, or how to manage the condition.
+Liver disease is a known unknown.
+But because you recognize this specific deficiency, you can target your learning to diseases of the liver.

-Once I started to focus my learning I came across many concepts and ideas that I knew nothing about…never even heard about some of them.
-These were the unknown unknown, a concept created by psychologists Joseph Luft and Harrington Ingham.
+Once you start to focus your learning, you’ll come across many concepts and ideas that you may know nothing about.
+These are your unknown unknowns, a concept created by psychologists Joseph Luft and Harrington Ingham.
 It is part of their “Johari window,” a tool that helps users identify blind spots about themselves and others.

 Known unknowns are things you’re aware that you don’t know—you can recognize that you don’t understand them.
 Unknown unknowns, however, are unexpected because you don’t know they exist.

-The way to supercharge your In-training or Certification exam score is to identify your unknown unknowns.
-It takes a little effort, but it is rather easy.
+The way to supercharge your board exam score is to identify your unknown unknowns.
+It takes a little effort, but the steps are rather easy.
 All you need are two things:

 The system works like this.

-You must do this for every question you get incorrect.
-I also encourage it for questions you may answer correctly but discovered new information in the explanation that you previously did not know.
+You should do this for every question you get incorrect.
+I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

-Step 2: Start each study session by reviewing your notebook which contains the key knowledge that was previously unknown or weakly known by you.
-As you do more questions you are going to get questions wrong on topics already recorded in your notebook.
-For example, if you answer a question incorrectly on which age group most commonly gets de Quervain tendinopathy you’ll record in your notebook something like de Quervain tendinopathy: Epidemiology includes women between 30-50 yrs old and postpartum.
-Two weeks later you can’t name the diagnostic test characterized by thumb flexion and ulnar deviation of the wrist, you should go back through your notebook to find your first entry on de Quervain tendinopathy and add the Finkelstein test as the way to diagnose the condition.
-While we are on the topic, here is a cheat sheet for de Quervain tendinopathy.
+Step 2: Start each study session by reviewing your notebook that contains your unknown unknowns.
+As you do more questions, you will get questions wrong on topics already recorded in your notebook.
+For example, if you answer a question incorrectly on which age group most commonly presents with juvenile ankylosing spondylitis, you’ll record in your notebook something like “Juvenile ankylosing spondylitis: Epidemiology includes boys around 12 years old.”
+Two weeks later when you can’t name the physical exam maneuver characterized by limited lumbosacral flexion with forward bending, you should go back through your notebook to find your first entry on juvenile ankylosing spondylitis and add the Schober test as part of the evaluation.

 After a month or two of recording your incorrect answer explanations, you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
 If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll have identified most of your blind spots that questions can be asked about.
-You end up converting your unknown unknowns to known knowns.
+You will convert your unknown unknowns to known knowns.

-I use the same system and process to prepare for all standardized exams.
-And even used it to learn how to read EKGs better than a cardiologist.
+You can use the same system and process to prepare for all standardized exams.

-How can you use the errors made by question writers to boost your score?
+You can use the errors made by question writers to boost your score.

 The Anatomy of a Question